andersle/psynlig/docs/source/psynlig.rst

 #####################

-This is the documentation for the |psynlig| library.
+This is the documentation for the source code of the |psynlig| library.
+Some examples are given here (see the different :ref:`modules below <psynlig-modules>`) and in the :ref:`example gallery <examples-index>`.

+.. _psynlig-modules:

 |psynlig| modules
 -----------------